kavithag26/testRepo/README.md

-# Sonar
+# GitLab Bot
-Sonar zip with its fuether functionality
+Gitlab bot with all functionality
 All zips updated successfully